 In Canberra, property owners and tenants are responsible for checking the distance between trees and powerlines.
-You can be fined up to $1000 for letting any vegetation get closer than 1.5 metres to powerlines.
-If you’re a tenant, you can contact your property manager or landlord to discuss powerline clearing that needs to be done.
+You can be fined up to $1000 for letting trees get closer than 1.5 metres.
+If you’re a tenant, contact your landlord if the trees are getting too close.

 Don’t get hurt or fined

 Don’t attempt powerline clearing yourself.
-As you can imagine, working near live wires is high risk to your safety and your neighbourhood’s electricity supply if something goes wrong.
-It’s so high risk that in Canberra you can be fined for attempting powerline clearing if the vegetation is closer than 1.5 metres.
+Working near live wires is high risk to your safety and your neighbourhood’s electricity supply.
+In Canberra, you can be fined for attempting powerline clearing if the tree is closer than 1.5 metres.

 ActewAGL Accredited Tree Surgeons

-ActewAGL has accredited tree surgeons, like Gold Leaf Tree Services, to make sure powerline clearing in Canberra is performed to the highest standard.
-ActewAGL Accedited Tree Surgeons attend regular training so they can perform powerline clearing in Canberra according to regulations and safety procedures.
+ActewAGL has accredited tree surgeons, like Gold Leaf Tree Services, to make sure powerline clearing is performed to the highest standard.
+ActewAGL Accedited Tree Surgeons attend regular training so they can perform the work according to regulations and safety procedures.

-To have the title of ActewAGL Accredited Tree Surgeon, arborists must have appropriate qualifications, insurance, safety procedures, and good quality equipment to complete the work.
-To check you’re working with an ActewAGL Accredited Tree Surgeon, ask them for their ActewAGL Vegetation Management card when you get a quote.
+To have the title of ActewAGL Accredited Tree Surgeon, arborists must have appropriate qualifications, insurance, safety procedures, and good quality equipment.
+To check you’re working with an ActewAGL Accredited Tree Surgeon, ask them for their ActewAGL Vegetation Management card.

-If your trees have grown too close to powerlines, you may need to pay for the cost of an electricity outage so an ActewAGL Accredited Tree Surgeon can complete powerline clearing safely.
+If your trees grow too close to powerlines, you may need to pay for the cost of an electricity outage.
 To avoid outage fees contact your accredited tree surgeon before your trees get within 1.5 metres of powerlines or power poles.
 If you need a power outage, your accredited tree surgeon can arrange this for you with ActewAGL.